a-schaefers/grokEmacs/README.md

 ## Interactive Initial Setup

 On first launch, grokEmacs asks a few questions (projects dir, evil mode, theme (fancy/minimal), (light/dark) variants, font, font-size, line numbers, transparency etc.) and saves your answers to `~/.config/emacs/grok-opts.el`.
 You can re-run anytime with `C-u M-x grok--ensure-opts`.
 Options are just setqs, so you can edit them by hand too.
-To opt out of a prebaked thematic configuration, just set `(setq grok-theme-style nil)` in `grok-opts.el` or during initial setup, choose none.
+To opt out of a prebaked thematic configuration and go pure angry-fruit is also an option.

 Fancy uses the doom-one theme variants, doom modeline, treemacs, and dashboard etc.